Where Does Evil & Suffering Come From?

 In the beginning, God’s creation is morally good without sinful corruption.
 God placed Adam & Eve in this perfect world without sin, evil, and suffering.
 If that is the case then where did evil and suffering come form?

-1. God created the possibility of evil.
+1. God created the possibility of evil

+In Genesis 2:16-17, God gave Adam & Eve clear instructions to enjoy everything in the garden except for one tree which was forbidden.
+God clearly gave the consequences for each choice.
+For obedience - physical immortality.
 For disobedience - physical death.
 Up to this point, man was neither holy nor sinful but innocent.
 Man cannot be holy or sinful without the exercise of his will which was tested at this moment in time by God’s law.
 Now Adam and Eve have to choose what they will do.

 2. Man produced evil’s potential.